-Amrita University was the youngest university to be awarded with an 'A' grade by the National Assessment and Accreditation Council (NAAC), an autonomous body established in 1994 by the University Grants Commission (UGC) of India to assess and accredit institutions of higher education in the country.
+Amrita Vishwa Vidyapeetham has a very cohesive, vibrant, dedicated, and well-managed IQAC that acts as the backbone for achieving the youngest institution to be awarded an 'A' grade by the National Assessment and Accreditation Council (NAAC), an autonomous body under University Grants Commission (UGC) of India to assess and accredit institutions of higher education in the country.

 Some of the functions of the IQAC are:

 Internal Quality Assurance Cell (IQAC) has contributed significantly for institutionalizing the quality assurance strategies and processes by constantly reviewing the teaching-learning process, structures & methodologies of operations and learning outcomes at periodic intervals.

 Objectives of the Practice: IQAC recommended a goal-centric institutional structure for the end-to-end educational delivery in all programs, and to implement outcomes-based education in its true spirit, in conformance with and in adherence to the global best practices.

 The Context: In alignment with the institution’s development plan aimed at achieving world-class educational experience for all stakeholders, resulting in being bracketed in the highest tiers of global ranking, national ranking, and the highest standards of curriculum design & delivery, the adoption of OBE assumes great importance.